 - A hotel or bed and breakfast cannot refuse to give a shared bedroom to a gay or lesbian couple if they give a shared bedroom to opposite sex partners.
 Nor could they insist on them having a twin room if they would offer a double room to opposite sex partners, and there are double rooms available.

 - A pub cannot refuse to serve a customer because they are a transsexual person or with a transsexual person.
-Nor should the transsexual person be given a worse standard of service, for example, by allowing other customers to make hostile remarks or refusing them access to the toilets appropriate to the sex in which they present.
+Nor should the transsexual person be given a worse standard of service, for example by insisting they sit in a particular part of a pub.

 - A disabled person has epilepsy.
 The owner of a bar knows this and refuses to serve them because, he says, he is worried about other customers being disturbed if they have a seizure.
 This is likely to be direct disability discrimination and/or (less likely) discrimination arising from disability.